guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 ## Abstraction examples

-- Using data storage service like google cloud storage without managing the infrastructure
+- Using data storage service like google cloud storage without managing the infrastructure ?aaS
-- Using google drive
+- Using google drive ?aaS
-- Renting a server with hard drive and storing data
+- Renting a server with hard drive and storing data ?aaS

 . . .

 - Using data storage service like google cloud storage without managing the infrastructure **PaaS**
 - Using google drive **SaaS**